Alan Rothenberg: Law and business

-Rothenberg was a partner in the Los Angeles offices of the law firms Manatt, Phelps, Rothenberg & Phillips and Latham & Watkins, and in 1989–1990 he served as president of the California State Bar.
+Rothenberg was a partner in the Los Angeles offices of the law firms Manatt, Phelps, Rothenberg & Phillips and Latham & Watkins, and in 1989–1990 he was president of the California State Bar. in 2019 he received the University of Michigan Law School Distinguished Alumni Award.

 Before his 2010 resignation, he was president of the Los Angeles World Airports Commission.
+During his tenure he led the effort to approve a master plan for the development of Los Angeles International Airport.

-In 2004 Rothenberg founded 1st Century Bank, a community bank with offices on the Westside Los Angeles area catering to small businesses and professionals.
-Rothenberg serves as chairman of the bank, which was acquired by Oklahoma City-based MidFirst Bank in early 2016.
+In 2004 Rothenberg founded 1st Century Bank, a community bank with offices on the Westside Los Angeles area catering to entrepreneurs,small businesses and professionals.
+Rothenberg is Market Chairman of the bank, which was acquired by Oklahoma City-based MidFirst Bank in early 2016.
 Earlier in his career, Rothenberg was a co-founder (along with his then law partner Chuck Manatt) of First Los Angeles Bank, which was sold to City National Bank in 1995.

-Rothenberg also serves on several corporate and public boards.
+in 2003 Rothenberg and Randy Bernstein formed Premier Partnership, a company that consults, values and sells sponsorships and naming rights for arenas, stadiums, entertainment facilities and other commercial properties.
+In 2022 Premier merged into Playfly Sports.